 Shop around and see which stores have the best prices.
-For me, I know which local stores have the best price and somethings I buy exclusively on amazon.
-For instance, I have found that ALDI has the best price on frozen fruit and Trader Joes has the best price for frozen organic vegetables.
+For me, I know which local stores have the best price.
+For instance, I have found that ALDI has the best price on frozen fruit, and Trader Joe’s has the best price for frozen organic vegetables.

 BUY IN BULK AND PRESERVE

 Because I find cheaper foods at several different grocery stores, I like to stock up when I go.
 I don’t want to drive back n’ forth and all around town every time I need something.
-Trader Joe’s is an hour drive for me so it’s not a place I want to go often.
-It is close to a few places, like the zoo, that we visit a couple times a year so anytime I am in the area I stop in.
+Trader Joe’s is an hour’s drive for me, so it’s not a place I want to go often.
+It is close to a few places, like the zoo, that we visit a couple of times a year, so anytime I am in the area, I stop in.
 I buy as much as I can and throw it in the deep freezer.

-Most likely if they have a big ol’ box of organic fruit on sale it is because it is close to going bad.
+Most likely, if they have a big ol’ box of organic fruit on sale, it is because it is close to going bad.
 This is no problem for me!
-I will cut it, dice it, slice it, throw it in a gallon size zip lock bag, and freeze it.
+I will cut it, slice it, dice it, throw it in a gallon size zip lock bag, and freeze it.
 You can use it for smoothies or in recipes later on.

 GROW YOUR OWN

-Now I know this isn’t the option for everyone, but if you live in an area that you can have a garden this will be the best way to eat organically on a budget.
-Before having kids I nanny for a family who lived in a large neighborhood, with a small yard, and they still had a garden.
+Now I know this isn’t the option for everyone, but if you live in an area that you can have a garden, this will be the best way to eat organically on a budget.
+Before having kids, I was a nanny for a family who lived in a large neighborhood with a small yard, and they still had a garden.
 Nothing massive, but still a garden.

 Start small and only plant the things you eat off the dirty dozen list.

 During the spring and summer, I buy very little produce from the store.
 In a perfect world, I would grow enough to last throughout the year.
 I haven’t gotten there yet, but someday!

 BUY LOCAL AND FROM SMALL BUSINESSES